-- Chamber music for the purpose of the championship is defined as a group consisting of 3-8 players, one player/singer per part, with no conductor or adult accompanist.
-All groups entering the championship must comply with this definition.
+- Chamber music for the purpose of Strike A Chord is defined as a group consisting of 3-8 players, one player/singer per part, with no conductor or adult accompanist.
+All groups entering must comply with this definition.

-- By entering this Championship, you agree that Musica Viva may use your name, photographs or any video footage including First Round video entries for any purpose.
-All rights, including copyright in such media shall vest in and be owned by Musica Viva in perpetuity.
+- By entering Strike A Chord, you agree that Musica Viva Australia may use your name, photographs and any video footage including First Round video entries for any purpose.
+All rights, including copyright in such media shall vest in and be owned by Musica Viva Australia in perpetuity.

-Musica Viva has the right to produce and distribute without limit or payment of any fee, audio and/or video recordings of all championship concerts or events in whole or in part.
+Musica Viva Australia has the right to produce and distribute without limit or payment of any fee, audio and/or video recordings of all Strike A Chord concerts or events in whole or in part.

 - Groups with a minimum of three and maximum of eight performers can enter.

-- All performers must be enrolled in a full-time Australian primary or secondary school program (or home-school equivalent) as at 27 August 2022.
+- All performers must be enrolled in an Australian primary or secondary school program (or home-school equivalent) as at 31 August 2024.

 - Adults are not permitted to accompany the group on piano or any other instrument.

 - An ensemble that has won First Prize in any previous Strike A Chord is not eligible to compete in subsequent years; however, individual players from a first prize winning ensemble may enter in different ensemble combinations in subsequent years.

 - Groups selected for the Grand Final must perform the same work, with the same personnel as in their First Round performance video.
 Any changes to personnel must be approved by the Strike A Chord Artistic Director.

 - Any combination of instruments and/or voice may be used, with one musician on each part, but the group may not include a conductor.
 Amplification is not permitted except in the case of instruments which by their nature require it or where required by the score.
 Vocalists are not permitted to use a microphone.